 - Bereavement award

 We have helped lots of people to claim car accident abroad compensation.
-If you have been injured in a road traffic accident, launching a claim is much easier nowadays since the 4thEU Motor Directive 2003, which means that all European vehicles are registered on a central database.
+If you have been injured in a road traffic accident, launching a claim is much easier nowadays since the 4thEU Motor Directive 2003, which means all European vehicles are registered on a central database.
 This makes it a lot easier for the perpetrator to be found.
 If the individual cannot be traced, you may still be eligible for compensation via the Motor Insurers’ Bureau.

 There are so many different types of accidents that happen abroad and result in holiday compensation claims.
 Some examples include: